s2005/win-cli-mcp-server/docs/tasks/04-update-existing-tests-for-new-config-structure.md

 ## Overview and Problem Statement

-All existing unit tests are written for the legacy flat configuration structure.
-With the new inheritance-based configuration, these tests will fail because they expect the old structure.
-We need to systematically update all existing tests to work with the new configuration format while maintaining the same test coverage and ensuring no functionality is lost.
+All existing unit tests are written for the flat configuration structure.
+With the new inheritance-based configuration, these tests need to be updated to work with the new configuration format while maintaining the same test coverage and ensuring no functionality is lost.

 ### Current Issues

 - Tests create configurations using old `security` top-level structure
-- Test helpers like `buildTestConfig` return legacy format
+- Test helpers like `buildTestConfig` return old format
 - Mock configurations in tests use flat structure
 - Tests directly access `config.security` instead of resolved shell configs
 - No tests validate the new inheritance and override behavior